Marcell Ozuna Preview, Player Props: Braves vs. Giants

-Marcell Ozuna and his .600 on-base percentage over his past 10 games (264 points higher than his season-long percentage), will be in action for the Atlanta Braves against the San Francisco Giants and Logan Webb on August 25 at 10:15 PM ET.
+Marcell Ozuna and his .650 on-base percentage over his past 10 games (310 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the San Francisco Giants and Ryan Walker on August 26 at 4:05 PM ET.

-He racked up two extra-base hits in his last game (3-for-4 with a double, a home run and four RBI) against the Mets.
+He had a one-hit performance in his previous game (1-for-2) against the Giants.

 Marcell Ozuna Game Info & Props vs. the Giants